-The goal of the Head and Neck Oncology Section of the UAB Division of Otolaryngology is to provide outstanding patient care in a compassionate, innovative and user-friendly manner.
+The goal of the Head and Neck Oncology Section of the UAB Department of Otolaryngology is to provide outstanding patient care in a compassionate, innovative and user-friendly manner.

 The range of problems managed by the Head and Neck Oncology section includes benign and malignant tumors of the oral cavity, oropharynx (throat), larynx (voice box), sinuses, skull base, salivary glands and skin.
 UAB was one of the first sites nationally to offer robot assisted resection of head and neck tumors.
 The Endocrine program within Head and Neck Oncology is also very active and manages surgical disease of the thyroid and parathyroid glands by a minimally invasive approach.
 The overall volume of cases managed by UAB Head and Neck Oncology is among the largest in the United States.

 UAB Head and Neck Oncology is part of the UAB Comprehensive Cancer Center, one of the original 13 centers in the US designated by the National Cancer Institute.
 The broad inter-disciplinary team includes surgeons, radiation oncologists, medical oncologists, pathologists, radiologists, dentists and prosthodontists, speech pathologists, nurses, and nutritionists.
 Navigation through the maze of appointments and specialists is facilitated by full-time patient care coordinators.
 Cancer care may involve multiple types of treatment delivered by multiple specialists at UAB and regionally.
 Nursing coordinators assist patients at each step by providing education, resources, schedules, and contact information for questions or concerns that may arise during or after treatment.